NVIDIA/NeMo/README.md

 Parallelization is enabled in downloading and preprocessing scripts.
 It will help to automatically distribute and balance the work on multi-node systems and provide significant speed up.
 Downloading and preprocessing the default language list takes approximately 7 hours assuming a 30 MB/s download speed and parallelization by using 20 nodes.
+The preprocessed dataset has a size of around 12 TB.

 Currently, we don't support training with more than 25 languages, see [Known Issues].